 Hickman & Rose > Firm Profile

 Hickman & Rose are litigation specialists working in corporate and financial crime, serious and general crime, regulatory law, professional discipline, civil liberties, human rights and fraud.
-The firm’s expert lawyers offer bespoke and discrete guidance through the most challenging legal difficulties.
+The firm’s expert lawyers offer expert, bespoke guidance through the most challenging legal difficulties.

 The firm: Hickman & Rose is renowned for its success combining the skills and tactics of criminal and civil litigation to offer its clients the best possible representation, whatever legal difficulties they face.
 The firm has deep expertise representing clients accused of serious wrongdoing, both at home and abroad.
 It is top ranked for criminal defence and is established as a ‘go to’ firm for white-collar crime, corruption and bribery litigation.
 A market leader in civil actions against the state, Hickman & Rose is recognised for its success in obtaining remedies for those who have suffered damage to their professional lives or reputation following arrest including police cautions and disclosure of criminal records.
 The firm has growing regulatory and civil fraud practices.

 Corporate and financial crime: Hickman & Rose has extensive experience representing individuals and organisations facing serious allegations of corporate and financial crime, both in the UK and abroad.
 It has been involved in some of the most high-profile SFO cases and has an excellent record of averting prosecution.
 It offers advice on LIBOR and FOREX cases, cartels, antitrust, insider dealing, corporate manslaughter, health and safety and other business crimes.
 It is skilled in providing crisis management, strategic advice, internal investigations and reputational protection.